 - The second is about body language.
 Holding your hand up, palm facing someone is stop gesture, which generally is not the message you want to convey in portraits.

 - Thirdly, the palm is a lighter skin tone and the eyes go to the lightest part of a photo.
-If somebody’s palm is next to their face, it will pull attention away from their face, the most important part of a portrait.
+If somebody’s palm is next to their face, it’ll direct attention away from their face, the most important part of a portrait.

-Which leads to the next tip for hand poses for pictures…
+Which leads to my next tip for hand poses for pictures…

 5. Posing hands and light